Economy of Kievan Rus': Livestock breeding

 Domestic animals commonly bred and kept in Kievan Rus'.
 Kursk State Regional Museum of Archaeology, 2010.

-Significant areas of pastures and hayfields allowed for livestock breeding, which provided the population not only with meat and dairy products, but also with raw materials for the manufacture of clothing and footwear.
-Among other animals, cattle, sheep, goats, pigs, oxen, horses, chickens, geese and pigeons were bred.
-Princes and wealthy boyars owned large herds of cattle and goats, herds of horses, and flocks of sheep.
-Livestock grazed from spring to autumn in meadows, floodplains, forests, fallow lands, and steppes.
-Hay and grain were stored for feeding animals in winter.
+The availability of pastures and hayfields supported the breeding of livestock, which provided the population with meat, dairy products, and raw materials for clothing and footwear.
+Princes and wealthy boyars owned flocks of sheep, and herds of cattle, goats, and horses.
+They grazed their livestock from spring to autumn in meadows, floodplains, forests, fallow land, and steppes.
+Hay and grain were stored as winter feed.